 Introduction to Technology-Enabled Learning is designed for teachers in diverse contexts – secondary education, post-secondary education and vocational education.
 You will benefit from this course if you are teaching face-to-face or in a distance/online environment.
 Anyone interested in improving teaching and learning would enjoy participating in this MOOC.

 Learners will investigate technology-enabled learning activities that make use of a wide range of educational technologies:

 Learners will explore various educational technologies to enhance teaching and learning through review and discussion of:

 Learners will examine the application of educational technologies to address challenges in different educational contexts:

 Learners will develop and share a plan for technology-enabled learning in their own teaching and learning context by:

 Learners will reflect upon the role teaching presence with technology and the processes used to develop educational technology-enabled lessons, including

 Two levels of certification are available based on your level of participation and completion of tasks/activities:

 Meet the Instructors

-Dr N. Ostashewski is Assistant Professor in the Centre for Distance Education at Athabasca University in Alberta, Canada.
+Dr N. Ostashewski is Assistant Professor of Education Innovation at Athabasca University in Alberta, Canada.
 He has been utilizing technology in teaching since 1990, both at the K12 and graduate education level.
 For the past 20 years Dr Ostashewski has been training teachers how to incorporate technology into “worth-it” classroom, blended, and online activities.
 His current research areas include iPads in the classroom, networked teacher professional development, MOOC design and delivery and collaboration technologies in teaching.
 In 2012, he was invited to work in Western Australia at Curtin University assisting professors in implementing technology-enhancements for courses with up to 1500 students.
 His latest book is titled “Optimizing K12 Education through Blended and Online Learning” and he has several open access publications available online.